Peasants to Puddles

 Their parents had married in 1805 in Douglas at which point James McKersie was described as a merchant at Glenbuck Ironworks - Glenbuck being a small village near Muirkirk, on the Ayrshire/Lanarkshire border.

-By 1841 his wife Grizal seems to have died and James McKersie was shown in the census as a farmer living in East Glenbuck with his son James and his daughter Mary and her husband James Mitchell.
+So by 1841 James McKersie was shown in the census as a farmer living in East Glenbuck with his son James and his daughter Mary and her husband James Mitchell.
 James McKersie senior died in 1850 and was prosperous enough to have made a will.
 He left most of his property and belongings to his son James with provisions for the children of his daughter Helen McKersie (or Johnstone) and the children of his deceased daughter Mary McKersie (Mitchell).
 By 1851 James McKersie junior was now the farmer at East Glenbuck with his wife and baby son.
 Also with him was his brother in law James Mitchell and nephew Thomas Mitchell.
 Sadly his own baby son (also James McKersie) must have died as an infant as there is no further record of him after the 1851 census.

 James McKersie senior was the son of William McKersie and Mary Taylor who farmed at Middlefield in Muirkirk.
 When James died in March 1850, the death notice in the Glasgow Herald noted that he was one of 4 brothers and that he was the first to die.
 (Image created courtesy of THE BRITISH LIBRARY BOARD.
 Image reproduced with kind permission of The British Newspaper Archive (www.britishnewspaperarchive.co.uk).